bangingheads/UserSpiceDiscordOAuth/README.md

 Any issues?
 Feel free to open an issue on Github or make a Pull Request.

 Need help?
-Add me on Discord: BangingHeads#0001.
+Add me on Discord: BangingHeads.

 Any help with UserSpice can be asked in their [Discord](https://discord.gg/j25FeHu)